At a glance

 - No Annual Fee.
 Wells Fargo Cash Wise Visa Card doesn’t charge an annual fee.
 That’s great news for light spenders who don’t accumulate cash back rewards quickly enough to offset recurring levies, and for moderate to heavy spenders who simply don’t want to dilute their rewards.

 - Very Good Sign-up Bonus.
 This card has a very good sign-up bonus: $150 bonus cash when you spend at least $500 within the first 3 months.
-That’s a better deal than Capital One Quicksilver Cash Rewards Credit Card, whose bonus is a relatively slim $150.
+That’s on par with the Capital One Quicksilver Cash Rewards Credit Card, a leading cash back contender.

 - No Rotating Categories.
 Cash Wise doesn’t have rotating spending categories that require activation or sign-up, meaning you don’t have to go out of your way to maximize your cash back earnings.
 One of the biggest knocks on popular cash back cards such as Chase Freedom is the fact that they insist on requiring cardholders to manually activate their admittedly lucrative quarterly 5% cash back categories.

 - No Penalty APR.
 This card has no penalty APR, which is a big deal for cardholders who occasionally miss payments due to unforeseen circumstances or lack of liquidity.
 Many comparable cards have penalty APRs that approach 30% and remain in force indefinitely.

 - Minimum Redemption Threshold for Cash Redemptions.
 Cash Wise requires you to accumulate at least $25 in cash back rewards before you can redeem for statement credits, paper checks, or bank account deposits, and $20 before you can redeem at the ATM.
 Many competitors, including Chase Freedom Unlimited, allow you to redeem in any amount – an important perk for lighter spenders.

 - Has a Foreign Transaction Fee.
 Cash Wise tacks a 3% surcharge on every foreign transaction.
 This is a big drawback for people who travel abroad on a regular basis.
 If you’re a habitual overseas traveler, consider a travel rewards card that waives foreign transaction fees.